Nowadays, geo-blocking, anonymity, privacy and security are issues of main concern for many Internet users like you, and that is for good reason.

 VPN vs Proxy – how do they compare?

 A VPN masks your ISP-assigned IP address and replaces it with a new one from a location where the VPN server resides.
 Proxies do similar things but don’t encrypt data.

 The VPN ensures complete privacy and protection for all of your connected devices by encrypting your entire traffic and rerouting it through a secure VPN tunnel.

 Unlike a proxy – which only provides anonymity and lets you bypass geo-restrictions – a VPN comes with enhanced privacy and security as well as other useful features that we’ll describe below.

 VPN – best solution for security, privacy, and bypassing geo-blocking

 How does a VPN work?

-As such, you will get a new IP address associated with a new virtual location, so when you’re surfing the web, the websites and services you access will see an IP coming from the virtual location instead of your current physical one.
+Both a VPN and proxy will get you a new IP address from a new virtual location.
+So, when you’re surfing the web, the websites and services you access will see an IP coming from the virtual location instead of your current physical one.